Robert Jackson Bennett

-Robert Jackson Bennett (born 1984) is an American writer of speculative fiction.
+Robert Jackson Bennett (born June 22, 1984) is an American writer of speculative fiction.
+His fantasy novel The Tainted Cup won the 2025 Hugo Award for Best Novel and the World Fantasy Award for Best Novel.

 Early life and education

 Robert Jackson Bennett was born in Baton Rouge, Louisiana.
-He graduated from the University of Texas with special honors in English in 2005, and settled down in Austin, Texas.
+He graduated from the University of Texas with special honors in English in 2005, and moved to Austin, Texas.

 Career

 Bennett's debut as an author was the novel Mr. Shivers (2010).
 He went on to write The Company Man (2011), The Troupe (2012), and American Elsewhere (2013).

 Bennett's fifth novel, City of Stairs (2014), was the first of a fantasy trilogy, The Divine Cities, followed by City of Blades (2016) and City of Miracles (2017).
-The Divine Cities was nominated for Best Series by the Hugo Awards in 2018, but lost to World of the Five Gods by Lois McMaster Bujold.
+The Divine Cities trilogy was a finalist for Best Series for the 2018 Hugo Awards.

-In August 2018, Bennett published Foundryside, the first installment of his new series, The Founders Trilogy.
+In August 2018, Crown published Bennett's Foundryside, the first installment of his The Founders Trilogy.
+That book was followed by Shorefall in 2020 and Locklands in 2022.

+In February 2024, Del Rey published Bennett's The Tainted Cup, the first book in his The Shadow of the Leviathan series, which won the 2025 Hugo Award for Best Novel.
+The book was followed by A Drop of Corruption in 2025; a third is planned.